zgarada/PiratenKapern/README.md

  * Status:
    * Pending (P), Started (S), Blocked (B), Done (D)
  * Definition of Done (DoD):
-   * When a fucntion runs with little delay and accounts for possible errors.
+   * When a function runs with little delay and accounts for possible errors.

 ### Backlog